masmangan/ideal-guide/gs-antlr-codespaces.md

 ```
 $ antlr4
 ```

 and

 ```
 $ grun
 ```

 ## A First Example

-Create a folder named hello.
-You can use the VS Code to handle folders and edit files.
+Remark: You can use the VS Code to handle folders and edit files.

-Nagivate your terminal to the new folder:
+Go back to your terminal and type:

 ```
 mkdir hello